 3. When you have reached the number 1 in your count begin to focus on your own breath.
 Notice how you breathe in and notice how you breathe out.
 Don’t try to change how you breathe – just watch it.

-For more about developing creative thinking skills click here.
+For more about inspiration and creativity click here.

-If you are not already working on a project or are a beginner writer I suggest you visit either of these two pages to get you started.
+If you are not already working on a project, or are a beginner writer I suggest you visit try some of these practical and stimulating creative writing exercises.

 P.S.
 Go ahead and leave a comment in the box below – I love hearing from fellow writers and always reply.